DukeMakers3D/alphabetWriter/README.md

 # alphabetWriter
 DukeMakers Project for an Alphabet Writing Robot.

-The robot obtains input from Twitter and outputs it by writing on a whiteboard.
+We are using a Raspberry Pi and the python-Twitter API to obtain the tweets from Twitter.
+The tweets are sent character by character to the Arduino using the python serial.